outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 1. Application layer isolation.

-   It is not virtual machine.
-Docker just provides application dependencies while VM virtualizes a whole bunch of hardware and OS.
+   It is not and lighter than virtual machine.
+Docker just provides application dependencies while VM virtualizes everything including hardware and OS.
 2. Dockers comprises *image*, *container* and *registry*.
-   1. Image is *static* dependencies like a minimal root filesystem, a daemon etc. There are many highly qualified base iamge from official registry like *nginx*, *redis*, *php*, *python*, *ruby* etc. Especially, we have *ubuntu*, *centos*, etc. that are just OS minimal bare bones (like Gentoo stage tarball).
+   1. Image is *static* and *readonly* like a minimal root filesystem, a daemon etc. There are many highly qualified base iamge from official registry like *nginx*, *redis*, *php*, *python*, *ruby* etc. Especially, we have *ubuntu*, *centos*, etc. that are just OS minimal bare bones (like Gentoo stage tarball).

+      An image consists of multiple filesystem layers.
-   2. Container is *running* instance with namespace - the isolated application process.
+   2. Container is created on top of an image with the topmost filesystem layer storing *running* data.
+Processes within different containers are isolated - namespace.

       We can think of image and container as class and object in Object-oriented programming.
    3. Registry is *store* where users publicize, share and download *repostitory* which comprises different images of the same name.
 We will find different image versions are referenced to by *tag* or *digest*.
 The official registry is *docker.io* with a frontend website [Docker Hub](https://hub.docker.com).
 3. C/S mode.
    1. Client: user command line (i.e. *docker image ls*)